pepihasenfuss/ungravel-smartcontracts/README.md

 optimism          http://optimism.ungravel.org        ( I cannot get enough test ether, so sad!
 Otherwise fast test deployment, deprecated 1.7.2024 )

-ethereum mainnet  http://ethereum.ungravel.org        ( super-fast installation (thank you to the Infura guys, a lot!!!!), integrated into ENS-Manager V3 )
+ethereum mainnet  http://ethereum.ungravel.org        ( super-fast installation (thanks to the Infura guys, a lot!!!!), integrated into ENS-Manager V3 )

 If you want to be included in the Google Play test program, send your gmail address to one@ungravel.com to get a pre-release access to Ungravel on Android.